 There is multiple intakes available in New Zealand-: November, January, July, and September.
 However, there are few institutes having intakes in July, March, April, and May.
 For an undergraduate degree, the fees will be around 11K to 19k NZ$, where else for the master’s the approximate fees will be around 15K to 24K NZ$.
 For the living expense, the students are required to show proof of 15k per year as a visa requirements.

 To apply for admission in New Zealand, you must submit these documents-

-Students can stay for one year post degree to look for jobs.
-However if employed it should in line with course completed.
+Visa fees- 270 NZ$ Students can work for 20 hours per week (Part-Time).
+Students can stay for one year post-degree to look for jobs.
+However, if employed it should in line with the course completed

-University of Canterbury Dean’s Award– This scholarship is catered to the students looking for masters and diploma in Business, Economics, information system, professional accounting, engineering, forestry, water resource management, disaster and risk.
+University of Canterbury Dean’s Award– This scholarship is catered to the students looking for masters and diploma in Business, Economics, information system, professional accounting, engineering, forestry, water resource management, disaster, and risk.
 The award range is 2-8 NZ$ depending on the course applying for.